SWE-5C/auto_vehicle/README.md

 A graphical representation of the data accumulated from survey responses.
 This page is accessed by logging into the app as an admin and clicking on the ‘Responses’ tab in the header navbar.

+**How to run project locally:** run grunt --force in terminal
+Open browser and type 'localhost:3000' in url bar